Leaving Las Vegas: Home media

-Video cassettes and DVD of the film were distributed by MGM Home Entertainment.
-The video cassettes were distributed on November 12, 1996 in two languages, English and Russian, while the DVD was distributed on January 1, 1998 in English for USA and Canada.
+The VHS and DVD of the film were released by MGM Home Entertainment.
+The VHS was released on November 12, 1996 in two languages, English and Russian, while the DVD was released on January 1, 1998 in English, in the USA and Canada.
 Australian and UK editions later were released.
 The DVD contains a supplemental "Hidden Page" menu feature.

-The film was also released on Blu-ray, HD DVD and LaserDisc.
+The film was also released on Blu-ray, HD DVD, and LaserDisc.

 Soundtrack

 A soundtrack album, consisting mainly of film score composed and performed by Mike Figgis, was released November 7, 1995.
 The soundtrack also included three jazz standards performed by Sting and excerpts of dialogue from the film.
-A version of "Lonely Teardrops" performed by Michael McDonald that features in the film is not included.
+A version of "Lonely Teardrops" performed by Michael McDonald from The New York Rock and Soul Revue: Live at the Beacon that features in the film is not included.